-The story focuses on Joana and Danilo (played by Dira Paes and Julio Machado respectively), a married couple trying desperately to conceive a child.
-While Joana’s day job consists of aggressive marriage counseling, her own marriage is feeling the strain and pressure that comes with trying for a child.
-Her faith is continuously tested, and then something happens that raises a myriad of questions and implies supernatural and possibly evil divine intervention.
+The story focuses on Joana (Dira Paes) Danilo and (Julio Machado), a married couple trying desperately to conceive a child.
+While Joana’s day job consists of aggressive marriage counseling, her marriage is feeling the strain and pressure that comes with trying for a child.
+Her faith is continuously tested, and then something happens that raises a myriad of questions and implies supernatural and possibly evil intervention.

 “…a group of people who work together in weird ways to save failing relationships.”

-Paes and Machado have great chemistry, they balance the different aspects of the relationship really well.
-We see their struggle to make their marriage work; we see the awkward distance their relationship is heading towards, and everything in-between.
+Paes and Machado have great chemistry.
+They balance the different aspects of the relationship really well.
+We see their struggle to make their marriage work, the awkward distance their relationship is heading towards, and everything in-between.
 They light up the screen when they share scenes together.
-The scenes that explore faith and Christianity come off as a little too on the nose.
-There are parts where audience members literally scoffed, and despite sitting in the dark I could literally feel their eyes roll.
-The sequences with the drive-thru sermons were hilarious, and the hymns and faith-based music wasn’t terribly horrendous.
+However, the scenes that explore faith and Christianity come off as a little too on the nose.
+There are parts where other audience members audibly scoffed, and despite sitting in the dark, I could literally feel their eyes roll.
+The sequences with the drive-thru sermons were hilarious, and the hymns and faith-based music weren’t terribly horrendous.

-I feel like this movie had less of the stuff I wanted, and more of the stuff that was boring and redundant.
-I don’t think I can recommend checking this one out, especially if you’re on the far side of being religious or far on the opposite side.
+I feel like this movie had less of the stuff I wanted and was made up more of boring and redundant scenes.
+I don’t think I can recommend checking Divine Love out, especially if you’re on the far side of being religious or the polar opposite.
 I enjoyed it despite its flaws, but I feel like it’s going to either annoy or offend most who wind up seeing it.

 Divine Love screened at the 2019 Sundance Film Festival.

 "…may be too blasphemous for those who are of the religious persuasion.
 For those who do not subscribe to a defined religion, it may be overly dogmatic and weird."